ffifee/15thArma/README.md

 # 15thArma
-This was a prototype project.
+This was a prototype for a static website project.